badal091/Master_Thesis/README.md

 ## Experiment Conducted & Metric Used

 1. Citiscapes dataset with 8 classes was used to train and test the model

-2. Intersection over union was the metric used to determine the performance.
-It is basically, total number of correctly predicted pixel / total pixels
+2. mIOU and pixel accuracy was the metric used to determine the performance.
+3. pixel accuracy is basically, total number of correctly predicted pixel / total pixels.
+4. IOU is quantifies the overlap between the predicted bounding box and the ground truth bounding box from a dataset.

-3. Cross-Entropy and Dice loss were considered
+5. Cross-Entropy and Dice loss were considered
+6. Dice loss measures the overlap between the predicted and target segmentation masks

 Hyper-parameters:

 1. Num Epochs = 40
 2. LR = 0.001
 3. Batch Size =32

 ## Results & Observation